Term Adjunct Teaching Position Available

 Department of Public Health Sciences

-EPID 810 is a half credit, graduate course.
+EPID 805 is a half credit, graduate course.
 The class is scheduled weekly, for 3 consecutive hours, for the duration of the 12-week term.
-The anticipated enrolment will be between 10-20 students.
+The anticipated enrolment will be between 35 and 40 students.

 Duties and Responsibilities

-The successful candidate will be responsible for generating a course syllabus, compiling and distributing course materials, instructing weekly classes, communicating effectively with students, marking assignments, assigning grades, and providing on-campus office hours.
-Instructor will be responsible for teaching 100% of the course.
+The successful candidate will be responsible for generating a course syllabus, compiling and distributing course materials, instructing weekly classes, communicating effectively with students and providing on-campus office hours to ensure a successful course delivery.
+The instructor will be responsible for teaching 50% of the course.

 Qualifications and Experience

-Interested individuals are required to have a PhD in a Public Health-related discipline or a post-graduate degree with professional experience in controlled clinical trials and teaching experience in a related course.
+Interested individuals are required to have a PhD in a Public Health-related discipline or a post-graduate degree with professional experience in global health research and administration, and teaching experience in a related course.

 Salary